-Out the back, however, was a different kettle of fish altogether.
-It was where, presumably, gentlefolk in days of yore would wander ruminantly about as they plucked damsons, blackcurrents, peas and gooseberries from the fecund arrays of shrubs and trees planted tens if not hundreds of years ago.
+Out the back, however, was a different kettle of fish.
+It was where, presumably, gentlefolk would wander ruminantly about as they plucked blackcurrents, peas and gooseberries from the arrays of shrubs planted tens if not hundreds of years ago.
 Because of this, it wasn’t known as the back garden — it was called The Orchard.

 It was also our own private food factory, and had lots of very productive fruit trees amongst all those other wild garden growths.
 We always had plenty of healthy, body-strengthening fresh fruit and berries in our diet.

 Just the other side of the hedge, spying lustfully at the cornucopia of fruit just hanging there on a myriad low-hanging branches was a sizeable herd of cows.
-They had grass aplenty in their pasture, of course, but nothing is ever as sweet as forbidden fruit (especially the fruit lounging seductively around in our Orchard).
-Consequently, the dense and defensive thicket of tough branches and sharp, hard hedge thorns were maintained meticulously by my Dad to keep the heavy bovine brutes out of our fruity larder — any gap and they would be in and snacking in a jiffy.
+They had grass aplenty in their pasture, of course, but nothing is ever as sweet as forbidden fruit.
+They hung about by the hedge, nostrils hoovering up the tempting fruity waft from just over the hedge.
+So that dense and defensive hedge of tough branches and sharp, hard thorns was maintained meticulously by my Dad to keep those hungry cows out of our fruity larder — any gap and they would be in and snacking in a jiffy.

 However, the farmer who owned the pasture next door was a bit slack about trimming his side of the hedge.
-This irritated my dad, who suspected our farmer-neighbour was happy to see his cows behaving like a hoofed battering ram on the hedge, so they could shift the boundary line slightly and make his field bigger — and Our Orchard smaller.
+This irritated my dad, who suspected our farmer-neighbour was happy to see his cows behaving like a hoofed battering ram on the hawthorns, so they could shift the boundary line slightly and make his field bigger — and The Orchard smaller.
 It was a bone of contention.
 Borders are tricky things.

-Most attractive of all to them seemed to be the scent of rotten apples, fallers that lay under the apple trees.
-We picked as many as we could and stored them away in our cellar, but plenty would still fall off and rot down — and smell richly delicious (if you were a nearby cow) in the process.
-The cows would cluster disconsolately on their side of the hedge, dribbling copiously.
+Most attractive of all to the was were rotten apples, fallers that lay under our apple trees.
+We collected as many as we could and stored them away in our cellar, but plenty would still fall and rot down — and smell richly delicious (if you were a nearby cow) in the process.
+Cows would cluster disconsolately on their side of the hedge, dribbling copiously.

-The answer was to simply pick up a couple of particularly rotten and smelly examples, toss them over right next to the hedge, and wait for the whole herd to trot over and muscle into position for a munch.
-As soon as there was a sizeable bunch of cows huddled close to the hedge, we would take a new, fresh, dense and heavy apple and throw it as hard as possible at the biggest/nearest cow’s arse.
+Our answer was to pick up a couple of particularly rotten and attractively smelly examples, toss them just over the hedge, then wait for the whole herd to trot over and muscle into position for a munch.
+As soon as there was a sizeable bunch of cows huddled close to the hedge, we would take a new, fresh, dense and pleasingly heavy apple and chuck it as hard as possible at the biggest/nearest cow’s arse.

 This technique proved so effective that boasting about it at school resulted in a small queue of other grubby-kneed kids eager to come into The Orchard to repeat the tempting/throwing/jumping cow routine.
-Sadly, the popularity of the pursuit resulted in grown ups becoming aware of the new sport developing in our back yard — including the farmer who owned the cows and who didn’t get on very well with my Dad.
+Sadly, the popularity of the pursuit resulted in grown ups becoming aware of the sport developing in our back yard — including the farmer who owned the cows and who didn’t get on very well with my Dad.

 He came round and Spoke To my Dad.
-Who Spoke To me in a rather more direct way, which ensured no more cow’s arse antics over the hedge.
+Who Spoke To Me in a rather more direct way, which ensured no more cow’s arse antics over the hedge.
 But it was magnificent fun while it lasted.
 The vision of all those cows’ legs flailing in all directions — occasionally with one or two even shitting themselves in panic as they did so — will never leave me.
 I still smile at the thought.